-Figure 7 Red force defensive positions (from (Treml))
+Figure 7 Red force defensive positions (From Treml, forthcoming)

-Red force equipment, capabilities and disposition generally follow the U.S. Army OPFOR Guide (FM 7– 100.4 OPFOR Opposing Force Organization Guide 2007)
+Red Force equipment, capabilities and disposition generally follow the U.S. Army OPFOR Guide (Department of the Army Headquarters, FM 7—100.4 OPFOR Opposing Force Organization Guide 2007, XX).

 E. Measures of Effectiveness and Measures of suitability

-A Measure of Effectiveness is, “A measure used to quantify the performance of a system, product or process in terms that describe a measure to what degree the real objective is achieved.”
-(International Council on Systems Engineering, 2011) Noting that the model and simulations are representations of the system of interest combined arms maneuver company with air support, the following have been established as Measures of Effectiveness;
+A Measure of Effectiveness is, “a measure used to quantify the performance of a system, product or process in terms that describe a measure to what degree the real objective is achieved” (International Council on Systems Engineering, 2011, XX).
+Noting that the model and simulations are representations of the system of interest combined arms maneuver company with air support, the following have been established as Measures of Effectiveness;

-1) Mission Completion/Success which is defined as at least one main battle tank reaching objective 1 in (O) 100% of the simulation trial runs,
+1) Mission Completion/Success, which is defined as at least one main battle tank reaching objective 1 in (O) 100% of the simulation trial runs,

 2) Number of Vehicles dead lined (rendered non-mission capable) as a Less is Better measure with (O) = 0 in 100% of the simulation trial runs,